Erlendms/Havn-themes/README.md

 ## Naming

-_Havn_ means _harbour_ in Norwegian, and I've named [my blog](https://havn.blog) that, as it's supposed to be a safe haven for my (too many) thoughts, that I always carry with me.
+_Havn_ means _harbour_ in Norwegian, and I've named [my blog](https://havn.blog) (Under construction) that, as it's supposed to be a safe haven for my (too many) thoughts, that I always carry with me.

 The light version is called _Daggry_, which means _dawn_, and the dark version is called _Skumring_, which means _dusk_.